 When I am working with a client, sometimes I find myself in the presence of a know-it-all.
 You really cannot help someone who has no room for coaching.
 If this is the default natural state of the client, I am likely to refer him or her to another coach, counselor or consultant, someone who “specializes” in whatever the client is seeking.
-When you say, “I know that,” You already know all there is to know and you’re shut down and unable to receive.
+When you say, “I know that” you already know all there is to know, you’re disconnected, shut down and unable to receive.

-I prefer to work with individuals who are mover and shakers in the process of taking massive action and are open and eager to look at things from another perspective, open to new ideas, and have the wherewithal to execute what we have learned.
+I prefer to work with individuals who are movers and shakers in the process of taking massive action, who are open and eager to look at things from another perspective, available to receive new ideas, and have the wherewithal to execute what we have learned.
 (I intentionally said, “we have learned,” because in most cases through this process we both attain new perspectives and knowledge.)

 Yes, you may sit through a seminar, or an entire course, and you may have already studied the subject intensely (may even know more about the subject than the teacher) but you are open, looking at this opportunity with new eyes, as if you knew nothing previously.

 Why?
 Because, who knows?
-If you are open and your cup is empty, there may be that one drop of precious tea that is the game changer.
+If you are open and there is room in your cup, there may be that one drop of precious tea that is the game changer.
 You may take away something priceless, even if it’s only a drop, the drop that makes all the difference in your quest for knowledge.
 And, if you are open and have space set aside, you are likely to get so much more than a drop, maybe more, possibly an entire cup.

 Whenever I meet someone who is proficient or an expert in my field, I am more likely to play down my part, to be humble and respectful, honoring the other person.
 I am more likely to ask them questions about their practice or expertise, listening to every word… for that one priceless drop of sacred tea.